-1. INTRODUCTION
+1. Introduction

-- 1.1 The Prudential Capital Finance system came into effect on 1st April 2004. - 1.2 The Prudential Capital Finance system replaced the previous system of basic and supplementary credit approvals allocations (BCA and SCA) from Central Government and allows authorities to borrow as much as they can prudently afford to pay back from their revenue resources (subject to national safeguards).
-CIPFA developed the Prudential Code for Capital Finance in Local Authorities (the Prudential Code) (last revised in 2011) to provide a mechanism (the Prudential Indicators) to enable Councils to ensure, that in line with the new freedom given, their capital investment plans are affordable, prudent and sustainable.
-Thus the Prudential Indicators provide an assessment of how much unfunded (i.e. from within its own resources) borrowing can be afforded by an authority. - 1.3 It is up to the Council to set its own Prudential Indicators having had regard to its own individual set of circumstances.
+- 1.1 The Prudential Capital Finance system came into effect on 1st April 2004. - 1.2 The Prudential Capital Finance system replaced the previous system of approval allocations from central government and allows authorities to borrow as much as they can prudently afford to pay back from their revenue resources.
+CIPFA developed the Prudential Code for Capital Finance in Local Authorities (Prudential Code) to provide a mechanism to enable councils to ensure, that in line with the new freedom given, their capital investment plans are affordable, prudent and sustainable. - 1.3 It is the Council's responsibility to set its prudential indicators having had regard to its own individual set of circumstances.
 The Council will then be able to demonstrate that its capital investment proposals are affordable, prudent and sustainable. - 1.4 The Prudential Indicators are divided into groups covering Affordability, Prudence, Capital Expenditure, External Debt and Treasury Management.
-This appendix explains what the Prudential Indicators are as well as revising them for 2016/17 where appropriate and setting them for 2017/18 and, if required, subsequent financial years.
-Certain indicators are required to be completed separately for the General Fund (GF) and Housing Revenue Account (HRA) whilst others relate to the whole authority only.
+This appendix explains what the Prudential Indicators are as well as revising them for 2017/18 where appropriate and setting them for future years.